Mr-CodeStar/Movie_Success_prediction/README.md

 - `genre`: Categorical feature representing movie genre (e.g., Action, Drama, Comedy)
 - `year`: Release year of the movie
 - `duration`: Runtime of the movie in minutes
-- `director': Categorical feature representing the filmmaker whose reputation and style may influence a movie's success.
+- `director`: Categorical feature representing the filmmaker whose reputation and style may influence a movie's success.
 ---

 [For the director column i took only those names which have movies more than or equal to 10 and the rest are labeled as "others"]